-It is up to you whether you choose to command a good piece of the pie.
+It is up to you whether you choose to command a bigger piece of the pie.
 In betting terms, it's the nearest you'll get to a sure thing.
 As time marches on, their purchasing power will only increase.

-By conducting a digital marketing audit this will help you to prioritize your marketing efforts by:
+A digital marketing audit will help you to prioritize your marketing efforts by:

-- Identifying any digital marketing activity gaps that may need filling - Identifying any digital marketing activity that may need improvement
+- Identifying any digital marketing activity gaps that may need filling. - Identifying any digital marketing activity that may need improvement.